Castlevania: Nocturne: Production

 On April 16, 2022, Deadline reported that Netflix was planning a spin-off series set in the Castlevania universe, following the conclusion of its original animated series, with a new cast of characters.
 Kevin Kolde and Clive Bradley were announced as the showrunners and executive producers under Kolde's Project 51 Productions banner.
 Powerhouse Animation was also announced to return as the primary production studio while Sam and Adam Deats would direct episodes from the first season.
 Animation services were outsourced to South Korean studio DR Movie.
+Adi Shankar was not included in production on the series, with Shankar claiming he was excluded and suing for breach of contract.

 On June 10, 2022, during Netflix's Geeked Week virtual event, it was announced that the series is titled Castlevania: Nocturne.
 The voice cast of the series was revealed on July 27, 2023.

 On October 6, 2023, one week after the release of the first season, Netflix renewed the series for a second season.

 Release

 Castlevania: Nocturne premiered on Netflix on September 28, 2023.
 The first three episodes were screened a day early during the Netflix virtual showcase "DROP 01".

 The second season premiered on January 16, 2025.